seapagan/update_repo/README.md

 A Simple Gem to keep multiple locally-cloned Git Repositories up to date.

 This is the conversion to a Gem of one of my standalone Ruby scripts.
 Still very much a work in progress but the required basic functionality is there.
+The script will simply run `git pull` on every local clone of a git repository that it finds under the specified directory or directories.

 ## Usage